Clettis Lamar Carwile

 Clettis Lamar Carwile died April 9, 2005, at The Memorial Hospital.
 He was 82.

-Carwile is survived by his sister, Virginia Cotton of El Paso, Texas; sons and daughters; grandchildren; and extended family.
+Carwile is survived by his sister, Virginia Cotton, of El Paso; his sons and daughters; grandchildren; and extended family.

-Carwile was preceded in death by his wife, Virginia, and brothers Clayton, Cleo, Fred and Pervin.
+Carwile was preceded in death by his wife, Virginia, and his brothers Clayton, Cleo, Fred, and Pervin.

-The Samuel Havenja VFW Post 4265 laid Clettis Lamar Carwile to rest in the Craig Cemetery April 13, 2005 with military honors provided.
+The Samuel Havenja VFW Post 4265 laid Clettis Lamar Carwile to rest in the Craig Cemetery on April 13, 2005, with military honors provided.

 Love you Dad!